Notice: This page requires JavaScript to function properly.

 In this example, clicking on the label text "Name" will automatically focus on the corresponding input field.

-Using the id attribute
+Using the id Attribute

-When a form element is not nested within a <label> element, we manually link them by using the id attribute of the input element and the for attribute of the label.
+When a form element is not nested within a <label> element, you manually link them by using the id attribute of the input element and the for attribute of the label.
 The value of the for attribute and id attribute must be the same.
 For example:

 html